 - Finally, with a clean piece of kitchen towel, wipe around the base of the cake, removing any excess cream.

 - To finish the cake add fruit to the top.
-Aim for a little height in the centre.
+Importantly aim for a little height in the centre.

 - Finally dust the top of the cake with icing sugar if desired.